StarburstPhp/utils/README.md

 ### `join(string ...$parts): string`

-Joins path segments into a single path.
+Joins multiple parts into on a normalized and canonicalized path

 **Example:**
 ```php